 Yes, you can get single-tooth implants.
 These are the most performed implant procedure unless you have multiple teeth missing.
-In this case, the dentist may opt for all-on-4 implants or implant-supported dentures or bridges.
+In this case, the dentist near you may opt for all-on-4 implants or implant-supported dentures or bridges.

 A dental implant is a screw-like titanium fixture that replaces the tooth root.
 Tooth implants can successfully replace your missing teeth by attaching to the jawbone and act as roots for artificial teeth or bridges.

 They are made from a metal alloy, titanium.
 The process to get one is simple and takes about an hour.
 Implants restore an attractive, healthy smile that everyone will admire.
-Tooth implants can also help prevent further tooth loss because it replaces the roots to stop bone deterioration.
+Our Tooth implants service can also help prevent further tooth loss because it replaces the roots to stop bone deterioration.

 Several types of implants are available, but only two are commonly used when fixing one or two missing teeth–endosteal and subperiosteal.